dfelinto/blender-manual/manual/render/cycles/render_settings/sampling.rst

 Sample Offset
    The number of samples to skip when starting render.
-   This can be used to distribute a render accross multiple computers then combine the images with `bpy.ops.cycles.merge_images`
+   This can be used to distribute a render across multiple computers then combine the images with `bpy.ops.cycles.merge_images`

 .. _bpy.types.CyclesRenderSettings.scrambling_distance: